Pranavj17/mcp-server-graylog/README.md

 ## Common Use Cases

-### 1. Debug Sentry Error
+### 1. Debug Production Error

-When you get a Sentry error with a timestamp:
+When you get an error with a timestamp from your monitoring system:

 ```
-1. Copy error timestamp from Sentry
+1. Copy error timestamp from your monitoring tool
 2. Use search_logs_absolute with ±5 minute window
 3. Filter by application stream
 4. Find root cause in logs